Lymphatus/caesium-image-compressor/README.md

 - **MacOS**: 10.15+
 - **Linux**: tested on Ubuntu 20.04 and Manjaro

-Note: only 64 bit versions are supported
+Note: only 64bit versions are supported

 ### Installation
 Head to the [releases' page](https://github.com/Lymphatus/caesium-image-compressor/releases) for the available downloads.